Demetrious Johnson (American football)

 Demetrious Johnson (July 21, 1961 – December 24, 2022) was an American professional football player in the National Football League (NFL), having played for the Detroit Lions and the Miami Dolphins.

 Johnson was a native St. Louisan who grew up in the Darst-Webbe Housing Project.
 He was the youngest of eight children and was raised by a single parent.
-He graduated from McKinley High School, and earned a full athletic scholarship to attend the University of Missouri, Columbia.
+He attended his freshman year at pattonville high school.
+He then graduated from McKinley High School, and earned a full athletic scholarship to attend the University of Missouri, Columbia.

 During his years at Columbia, Johnson was recognized as a premier defensive back, including Big 8 All Star.
 He graduated with a bachelor's degree in Education with a major in Counseling Psychology.
 Upon graduation, the Detroit Lions drafted him.

-Johnson’s professional football career lasted five years.
+Johnson’s professional football career lasted five years, ending with the Miami Dolphins in 1987.
 During his career, Johnson was the Lions' defensive captain and earned numerous awards, including Player of the Week.
-Johnson ended his professional football career with the Miami Dolphins in 1987.
+In 1985 Johnson, led the Detroit Lions in tackles with 186 and was second in the league in interceptions.

 Following his retirement from pro football, Johnson joined Sherwood Medical Company, which is now Covidien, as the National Sales Manager for the Athletic Sports Medicine Division.

 Understanding the importance of the community recreation center during his childhood, Johnson started exploring ways to give back to his community.
 With a deep desire to encourage and support underprivileged children to reach their potential, Johnson founded the Demetrious Johnson Charitable Foundation, Inc.